 The filter is another important part of your air conditioning system.
 Air passes through the filter on its way into the system.
 An efficient filter captures dust and dirt, reducing the amount that can reach and accumulate on the coils.
 The filter is also designed to clean your air with each pass, lowering the levels of pollen, dander, and pollutants in the home.

 Your air filter is a powerful tool for improving indoor air quality, but it can only do its job when it is changed regularly.
 You should swap your filter for a clean one every one to three months.

 Is your air conditioner operating at peak performance levels?
 You should schedule a tune-up if you haven’t had one during the past 12 months.
-Contact Dyess Air at (843) 242-0855 to make your appointment now.
+Contact Dyess Air & Plumbing at (843) 242-0855 to make your appointment now.
 We’ll help you keep your system clean and efficient, helping you achieve maximum comfort all summer.